Expedition 64 Trio Undocks, Ends Station Mission

-Category: Space Hits: 5The Soyuz MS-17 spacecraft moments after undocking from the station on April 16th, 2021.
+Category: Space Hits: 7The Soyuz MS-17 spacecraft moments after undocking from the station on April 16th, 2021.
 Credit: NASA TV

 The Soyuz spacecraft undocked from the International Space Station at 9:34 p.m.
 EDT, carrying three people back to Earth.
 NASA Television will air live coverage beginning at 11:30 p.m. for the deorbit burn and the spacecraft’s parachute-assisted landing at 12:56 a.m.
 (10:56 a.m.
 Kazakhstan time) Saturday, April 17.